Visa Information

 Visa Extension

-When the incoming student’s visa is nearly expired (4 weeks in advance), the student must apply for an extension.
+• When the incoming student’s visa is nearly expired (at least one month before the expiry date), the student must apply for an extension.

 Failure to extend the visa Penalty 500 THB/day